96boards/website/openhours/README.md

 <a href="https://www.youtube.com/c/96Boards/" class="btn blog-read-more-btn center-block">Visit YouTube</a>
 <a href="https://calendar.google.com/event?action=TEMPLATE&tmeid=bzFsMzZ0ZHYzNGtxbnRqZ3ZucWFuNDR0NW9fMjAxOTAyMjFUMTYwMDAwWiByb2JlcnQud29sZmZAbGluYXJvLm9yZw&tmsrc=robert.wolff%40linaro.org">Add to you Calendar</a>

-**96Boards Embedded World 2019 Announcements**
+**96Boards OpenHours and 'Works On Arm' crossover episode!**

-**This week on OpenHours** the 96Boards Team covers all the new and shiny 96Boards hardware that was released in the past couple of weeks in lue of Embedded World 2019.
+**This week on OpenHours** the 96Boards Team is joined by the attendees and hosts of the [WorksOnArm](https://www.worksonarm.com/) call.

-While the 96Boards team wasn't physically present at EW19, we were there in spirit and being well represented by our partners.
-We've had announcements and board launches from Arrow, Qualcomm, STMicro, NXP, Renesas and many more!
+Works on Arm is a partnership between [Packet](http://packet.com/) and [Arm](https://www.arm.com/) to help build awareness for (and drive adoption of) Armv8 processors in the data center.
+They achieve their goals this by providing CI/CD infrastructure to a wide variety of software projects, and building community around the architecture.

-We'll go through all the new boards, their specifications & purpose and answer any questions from the community!
+For This episode we'll be joined by Carl Perry & Ed Vielmetti from Packet and David Tischler from [miniNodes](http://t.co/3AO7MSaF4a).

 ### What is 96Boards OpenHours?